rada-ii/Pokemon-react-app/README.md

 Pokémon Info Page:

 Displays detailed information about a specific Pokémon.
-Information includes the Pokémon's name, abilities, types, and any other relevant details.
+Information includes the Pokémon's name, abilities, types, weight, hp, defence, atack, species.
 I have implemented persistent data storage using Local Storage to store the user's favorite Pokémon.
 The favorite Pokémon will persist even after the user refreshes the page.

 Technologies: